hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 AU Base is designed to serve as a [base layer](relationship.html) within the broader context of FHIR implementations in the Australian healthcare environment.
 AU Base is definitional in nature and not intended for standalone implementation or to provide direction on what to do in a particular use case.
 For a directly implementable usage of AU Base it is recommended that [AU Core](https://build.fhir.org/ig/hl7au/au-fhir-core/) is adopted.

-AU Base defines an additional set of localised options in addition to what is available in the FHIR standard for use in Australia including extensions (and associated search parameters), terminology, and profiles.
-AU Base is the source of truth for nationally agreed local concepts such as Australian Medicare card number or Australian Indigenous Status.
+AU Base extends the core FHIR Standard to define a nationally agreed localised set of FHIR structures for use in Australia including new extensions (and associated new search parameters), terminology, and profiles.
+AU Base is the source of truth for the nationally agreed FHIR representation of Australian concepts such as [Australian Medicare card number](StructureDefinition-au-medicarecardnumber.html) or [Australian Indigenous Status](StructureDefinition-indigenous-status.html).

 This definitional approach allows for individual concepts, agnostic to a specific domain or use case, to be defined and shared at a national-level without the need for a separate project or to specify conformance requirements for a particular use case.